 Once the pan is filled, cover the raviolis with a generous amount of marinara sauce.

 Sprinkle thoroughly with breadcrumbs, cheese, and half of the parsley.

 Cover with foil and bake for 30 minutes at 375º.

-Remove from oven, uncover, sprinkle remaining parsley and drizzle 2 Tbsp olive oil over top.
+Remove from oven, uncover, sprinkle remaining parsley and drizzle 2 tablespoon olive oil over top.
 Continue baking (uncovered) at 375º for another 10-15 minutes, or until breadcrumbs are lightly browned.